sourcegraph/sourcegraph-public-snapshot/doc/admin/extensions/index.md

 ## Allow only specific extensions from Sourcegraph.com

-On Sourcegraph Enterprise, you can set [`extensions.allowRemoteExtensions`](../config/site_config.md) so that only the explicitly specified extensions can be used from Sourcegraph.com:
+On Sourcegraph Enterprise, you can set [`extensions.allowRemoteExtensions`](../config/site_config.md) so that only the explicitly specified extensions can be used from Sourcegraph.com.

+Note: When enabling this setting, desired extensions and languages need to be specifically set in the [Sourcegraph site configuration](https://docs.sourcegraph.com/admin/config/site_config) in order to work.
+Example:

 ```json
 {